Chocobozzz/PeerTube/support/doc/server/code.md

 ![Architecture scheme](https://github.com/Chocobozzz/PeerTube/blob/master/support/doc/server/upload-video.png)

-When an user upload a video, the rest API asks the Electron process to seed it (communicate with IPC) and then adds it to its Mongo database.
+When a user upload a video, the rest API asks the Electron process to seed it (communicate with IPC) and then adds it to its Mongo database.

-If an user wants to watch the video, the tracker will indicate all other users that are watching the video + the Electron process.
+If a user wants to watch the video, the tracker will indicate all other users that are watching the video + the Electron process.

 ## Newcomers